Subtv (British TV channel)

+Subtv is a British interactive music television channel and digital signage network tailored specifically for university students.
+Operating across the United Kingdom, the channel broadcasts to connected screens situated in high-footfall university areas such as students' unions, campus bars, cafes, libraries, and gyms.

+The network reaches an estimated audience of 1.2 million students across more than 70 to 80 university venues nationwide.

 History

 The Subtv channel began broadcasting in 2003 within student union venues up and down the country via its own cable television network.
 Subtv has a cable television network of 700 42' plasma screens that reach over 1.76 million 18-24 year olds, at 96 Universities within the UK.

 On 12 May 2014 Subtv launched its new on-line stream of its current Music Television Channel.
 The channel itself is a copy of the feed that is broadcast within the University network, with the exception that it ignores any music videos that do not comply with OFCOM regulations.

 Subtv now offer cross-platform advertising and promotional campaigns.

 jvtv Ltd

 jvtv Holdings Limited is a holding company concentrating on the student market and the parent of bot SUBtv and Dot Mobile, a mobile virtual network operator aimed at students.
 Dot Mobile entered into administration on 18 March 2008.

 Programmes

 Subtv launched a range of music programmes on 19 September 2011, signalling a move away from the standard "jukebox" mix of music that had been the channels stable diet for the previous 3 years.
 A website was launched at for its online presence for the Channel.